 Many companies with a solid reputation and nice positioning are erasing all their other efforts when they mess with stinky SMS bulk sending.
 Especially when their messages are coming at the wrong time.

 The worst part is that it looks awfully cheap.
 Your client trusted you, shared his private information, spent his time for filling your form, and now he is forced to get useless monthly messages.

 If you insist that SMS campaigns work for your business, there are certain rules to follow:

 1. Mention the clear and easy way for your prospects how to unsubscribe from your list.
 Yes, there would be plenty of people unsubscribing.
 But they wouldn't buy anything from you, because they simply don't want any information from your store, from your business in general.

 2. Write about real deals, showing the certain dates and campaign rules.
 With mass sending you can bring the crowd to your shop, but if they don't get what you've promised, you will lose the most precious business value - the customer trust and reputation.

 3. Don't plan mass sending too early, or too late.
 The perfect timing is around 11am. it's annoying to wake up from an SMS signal and find out it's a meaningless crap.

 4. Never order bulk SMS sending from a local marketing agency.
 That's right, it's cheap and looks like a real deal to spend your marketing budget on.
-The point is the digital agencies got the database of phone numbers from the mobile companies, or banking systems.
+The point is that digital marketing and PR agencies got the database of phone numbers from the mobile companies, or banking systems.
 Such SMS is equal to 100% SPAM.

-Have some professional dignity and cut mass mobile messages out of your marketing budget, no matter if you are a big retail company, or a small local business.
+Have some professional dignity and cut bulk mobile messages out of your marketing budget, no matter if you are a big retail company, or a small local business.
 It's obsolete and rotten, and your clients do not want it.
-Times are changing, and they should change for the best.
+Times are changing, and it should change for the best.